DevOpsKarma/Bitbucket-Server-DockerCompose-Jenkins/README.md

-# Bitbucket-Docker
+## Bitbucket-Docker
+### Deploy a Bitbucket server using Jenkins, Docker Compose and Ansible.

-Containerized Bitbucket server
+Jenkins: Is used to deploy the Bitbucket server

+Docker Compose: Is used to build the Bitbucket server and Database(Postgres)